My insights and writing into Artificial Intelligence and Search

 Google logo demystifying in a futuristic-library.webp

+AI will not replace you.
+Someone using AI will.
 These articles explore how modern search systems, including how Google, evaluate websites as structured entities rather than collections of pages.
 They examine why visibility often stalls despite ongoing SEO activity, how interpretation stabilises over time, and what actually needs to change to shift that position.

 Understanding How Structure Shapes Search Visibility